nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 #### Triggering a downstream pipeline using a bridge job

-Before GitLab 11.8 it was necessary to implement a pipeline job that was responsible for making the API requiest [to trigger a pipeline](triggers/README.md#ci-job-token) in a different project.
+Before GitLab 11.8 it was necessary to implement a pipeline job that was responsible for making the API request [to trigger a pipeline](triggers/README.md#ci-job-token) in a different project.

 In GitLab 11.8 we introduced a new CI/CD configuration syntax to make this task